RoboticAgents/course-information/README.md

 #### Exams

-The exams will cover all of the material
-    in its associated module.
+The exams will cover all of the material in its associated module.
 The date for each exam will be announced at least one week in advance of the scheduled date, tentatively three exams are planned.
 Unless prior arrangements are made with the instructor, all students will be expected to take the exams on the scheduled dates.

-#### Project assignments
+#### Projects

-Graded on a percentage and credit/no-credit basis, these team-based assignments invite students to experiment with various tools and techniques for designing, implementing, evaluating, and documenting your multi-agent or robotic system.
-Additionally, you will be required to submit reflections on the civic learning components if relevant to the particular lab.
+Graded on a percentage and credit/no-credit basis, these team-based assignments invite students to experiment with various tools and techniques for designing, implementing, evaluating, and documenting your robotic agent system.
+Additionally, you will be required to submit reflections on the civic learning components if relevant to the particular project.
 To best ensure that students are ready to develop software  after graduation, students will complete most of the lab assignments in teams.
 Many of the lab assignments in this course will expect students to give both a presentation and a demonstration of the system that they created.

 #### Final Project